Goudi coup: Reformist policies

 The reforms of the Venizelos government were numerous, and allowed Greece to modernise and thus be better prepared for the Balkan Wars and World War I. The King supported them, seeing in his prime minister the best hope of stemming the anti-monarchism that had surfaced in 1897 and gained renewed momentum in the 1908–1909 crisis.

 To the people who wanted the assembly elected in 1910 to be a constituent assembly, Venizelos replied that he considered it more of a "revisionary assembly".
 The 50 constitutional amendments of 1911, prepared by a commission directed by Stephanos Dragoumis, led to the frequently expressed opinion that after this date, Greece had an entirely new fundamental law, the Greek Constitution of 1911.
 This revision reformed the status of property by allowing for expropriation in the national interest, opening up the possibility of land reform; 300000 sq_arp were distributed to 4,000 farm families in Thessaly.
-Agricultural education was encouraged, as well as farming cooperatives, a Ministry of Agriculture was created and an agronomist named in each region.
-Bureaucrats were given greater security of tenure and hiring for civil service posts began to be done by public examination.
-Judges were protected by a Superior Magistracy Council.
+Agricultural education was encouraged, and farming cooperatives, a ministry of agriculture was created and an agronomist named in each region.
+Bureaucrats were given greater security of tenure, and hiring for civil service posts began to be done by public examination.
+Judges were protected by a superior magistracy council.
 Social legislation ameliorated the condition of the working class: child labour was abolished, as was nighttime labour by women, and a minimum wage introduced for both; Sunday was made an obligatory day of rest; primary education was made free and compulsory; and a social insurance system was created.
 The right of labour unions to function was recognised.
 Stabilisation of the drachma once again allowed for foreign borrowing.
 The state budget showed a surplus in 1911 and 1912 after many years of deficit, and tax evasion was curbed.
-The tax on sugar was cut by 50% and a progressive income tax introduced.
+The tax on sugar was cut by 50%, and a progressive income tax was introduced.
 Taken together, the reforms helped neutralise the development of strong socialist and agrarian movements seen elsewhere in the Balkans in that period.
 The army and navy were reorganised with help from France, which sent a military mission led by General Eydoux (Germany had reformed the Turkish Army).
 The navy was reorganised by a British mission that Admiral Tufnell headed.
 However, Venizelos, anxious to show that he was no military puppet, excluded soldiers from political life, released officers arrested for attempting to thwart the Goudi coup, and restored to Crown Prince Constantine (given the new post of inspector-general of the army), along with his brothers, their army posts.
-This angered the members of the defunct Military League, who for a time thought of recreating it; indeed of carrying out another coup.
+This angered the members of the defunct Military League, who for a time thought of recreating it, indeed of carrying out another coup.